mmichlin66/mimbl/web/guide/rendering-html.md

 </>);
 ```

-The earlier versions of TypeScript don't currently support this syntax when a custom JSX factory is used.
+The earlier versions of TypeScript don't support this syntax when a custom JSX factory is used.
 In this case, Mimbl provides a component that serves the sole purpose of combining multiple JSX expressions into a group without inserting any extra element into the resultant HTML.
 Unsurprisingly, the component is called `mim.Fragment` and is used as in the following example:

 ```tsx
 mim.mount( <mim.Fragment>